MetaMask/core/docs/package-migration-process-guide.md

 ### 1. Port tags

-- Use the `scripts/migrate-tags.sh` tool to port the source repo's release tags into the migrated git history in core Follow these [instructions](https://github.com/MetaMask/core/issues/1800).
+- Use the `scripts/migrate-tags.sh` tool to port the source repo's release tags into the migrated git history in core, following [these instructions](./migrate-tags.md).
 - Port the tags locally with the correct package name prefixes.
+- Create a fork of the core monorepo for testing.
-- Push the ported tags to a fork of the core monorepo for testing.
+- Push the ported tags to a fork of the core monorepo for testing. **Do not run the script against `MetaMask/core` before testing it on a fork.**
 - Verify that the tag diff links in CHANGELOG are working.
 - The diff between last tag before migration and first one after will always include the entire history of the monorepo.
 - Push the ported tags to the core repo.